johnbillion/query-monitor/README.md

 In addition to this, you can set an authentication cookie which allows you to view Query Monitor output when you're not logged in, or when you're logged in as a user who cannot usually see Query Monitor's output.
 See the Settings panel for details.

+## Reviews

+If you enjoy using Query Monitor I would greatly appreciate it <a href="https://wordpress.org/support/plugin/query-monitor/reviews/?filter=5">if you left a positive review on the WordPress.org Plugin Directory</a>.

 ## Sponsors

 <p align="center">The time that I spend maintaining this plugin and others is in part sponsored by:</p>